 - Information on the study team.
 All study team members must have a formal affiliation with the receiving institution.
 Include the following information:

 - indicate if the team member requires access to the data

 - You will be asked to select a computing environment, each of which has different information and document requirements, as follows:

 - For MedRIC HaAD Enclave:

 - For Standalone Workstations:

-Include a completed Traditional License Restricted Data Security Plan Checklist for each workstation, in .pdf format
+- A completed Traditional License Restricted Data Security Plan Checklist for each workstation, in .pdf format

 - For Networked Workstations:

 - A completed HRS-RDA User Tracking Spreadsheet, in .xlsx format